fuzzylogicxx/fuzzylogic/posts/design-systems-should-avoid-god-components-and-swiss-army-knives.md

 draft: false

 ---
 Something we often talk about in our Design System team is that components should not be like Swiss Army Knives.
-It’s better for them to be laser-focused because by limiting their scope to a single task rather than them reaching into or knowing about different contexts, they are more reusable, flexible, extensible.
+It’s better for them to be laser-focused because by limiting their scope to a single task they are more reusable, flexible, extensible.
 ---

 Discussions often arise when we consider the flip-side – components which do too much, know too much, or care too much!
+When they cover too much ground or make assumptions about their context, things go wrong.
 Here are some examples.

 ## Card